fut-infrastructure/implementation-guide/fsh-content/input/intro-notes/StructureDefinition-ehealth-view-intro.md

 # Introduction
-The FHIR Basic-based eHealth profile ehealth-view is used for defining projections of associated resource(s).
-A view can be a projection into groups of selected elements.
-Currently, an example use is applying a QuestionnaireResponse to an interpreted view type of view which defines a projection of answers to a Questionnaire.
-The view, in this case, references the Questionnaire through `ehealth-view-for`.
+An ehealth-view is a projection on one / several Questionnaires in relation to the display of selected questions / answers in a QuestionnaireResponse.
+An example of applying a questionnaire response to an interpreted view defines a projection of responses to a questionnaire.
+Here it refers to the questionnaire through `ehealth-view-for`.

 # Scope and Usage
-The eHealth profile of view has the following extensions:
+The profile is based on the native FHIR Basic resource and adds the following extensions:
 * `ehealth-content` The element is used for the actual modeling of the view
 * `ehealth-basic-title` Name for this view
 * `ehealth-description` A description of this view